bvonodiripsa/GenerativeAIExamples/community/SQLServer_AI_with_NVIDIA_NIM/README.md

 # **Demo**

-This section explains how to use the proposed architecture for **SQL Server 2025 AI** functionality with **NVIDIA Retrieval QA using E5 Embedding v5**.
+This section explains how to use the proposed architecture for **SQL Server 2025 AI** functionality with **NVIDIA llama-nemotron-embed-1b-v2**.

 **Scenarios demonstrated:**